hollow-app/hollow/README.md

 Hollow is a desktop app for designing and organizing your digital workspace with limitless styling, tools, and functionality for everyday tasks.

 > [!IMPORTANT]
-> Version 0.0.4 is under development so the code might not function correct. or you might notice some unfinished work.
+> Version 0.0.4 is under testing will be released soon.

 ## Features